JohnStanfieldCS/WebMap/README.md

 # WebMap
-Location website build with a React strap.
+Location website built with a React strap.